 The front safety belt energy management retractors allow webbing to be pulled out of the retractor in a gradual and controlled manner in response to the occupant's forward momentum.
 This helps reduce the risk of force-related injuries to the occupant's chest by limiting the load on the occupant.
-Refer to Safety Belt section in this chapter.
+Refer to the Energy management feature section in this chapter.